How Prediction Markets Work

 Parimutuel Betting

 Prediction markets use a parimutuel model — you bet against other players, not against the house.
-Every market has a simple YES or NO outcome based on BTC price.
+Every market has a simple YES or NO outcome based on real-world data: BTC price, sports scores, weather conditions, or Bitcoin network metrics.

-If you think BTC will meet or exceed the threshold, bet YES.
+If you think the outcome will happen, bet YES.
 If you think it won't, bet NO. Your sats go into a shared pool with all other bets.

 If your side wins, you share the entire pool (minus a small rake) proportional to your bet size.
 Winnings are credited to your balance instantly.